-You always know you are getting something special for your money when you invest in Le Creuset.
+You always know you are getting something special for your money when you invest in a Le Creuset induction kettle.
 This traditional whistling kettle is suitable for all hob types, including induction.

 This kettle makes a fantastic first impression with its blue enamelled steel finish and classic contours and will make a fine addition to any kitchen.
 The enamelled steel construction ensures you have a piece of kitchen equipment that is built to last, with the hardy material also boasting impressive heat retention properties.

 The phenolic handle and whistle are also top-tier materials, protecting your hands from high temperatures when handling the kettle.
 This kettle for induction hob systems also boasts a durable base for more consistent heating of water.

 The upright handle also makes this incredibly safe to use, while also ensuring steadier pouring.
 The ergonomic handle is also firmly locked in place, further enhancing the safety features of this quality kettle.